-After downloading the LT Browser tool, users can start it by filling the account details of LambdaTest if you have an account.
+After downloading the LT Browser tool, users can start it by filling in the account details of LambdaTest if you have an account.

 You don’t need real devices for web testing on mobile devices, which shortens and simplifies your tests setup and maintenance.
 You can effortlessly carry out live-interactive tests to verify the responsive design of your web-apps in a side-by-side view.
 You could take screenshots, debug responsive bugs, record videos, with tools, and do many things.

 LT Browser has above 25 virtual devices built-in in it that makes mobile website testing better than other processes.
-Using this amazing tool, you can also record tests in mobile devices and play them back for regression testing.
+Using this amazing tool, you can also record tests on mobile devices and play them back for regression testing.
 Through this manner, you can –